ruuda/squiller/docs/index.md

 this boilerplate code from a <abbr>SQL</abbr> file, based on annotations in comments.

+## Status

-_Vaporware warning: This is a work in progress.
-Basic code generation for rust-sqlite works, but the project is pre-alpha quality._
+Squiller is a work in progress, beta quality at best.
+Basic code generation for the `rust-sqlite` target works, other targets are experimental and incomplete.

 ## Example